artjsalina5/artjsalina5/README.md

 - **Coursework Highlights:** Focused studies on the intricacies of `C programming`, `POSIX standards`, and the revolutionary `RISC-V architecture`.

 ## 🌟 Beyond the Code

-- **A Symphony of Skills:**
-  - **Musical Foundations:** My background in music not only fuels my creativity but also sharpens my problem-solving skills, proving that rhythm and coding can harmonize beautifully.
-My experience as a production manager for an entertainment company, prior to my time in the Navy, provided me with unique insights into creative project management and teamwork in high-stress, dynamic environments.
-  - **AI and Machine Learning Enthusiast:** Fascinated by the potential of artificial intelligence, particularly machine learning and large language models (LLMs), I am keen on exploring how these technologies can transform industries and solve complex challenges.
-My affinity for AI drives my curiosity and motivates me to integrate AI technologies into my projects wherever possible.
   - **Diverse Interests:**
-    - **Machinery Work & Home Improvement:** Hands-on skills in machinery and a knack for DIY projects around the home reflect my practical and solution-focused approach.
+    - **Home Improvement:** Hands-on skills in machinery and a knack for DIY projects around the home reflect my practical and solution-focused approach.
     - **Finance & Investment:** Keen interest in finance helps me understand and navigate the economic aspects of technology projects and personal investments.
-    - **Fitness Enthusiast:** Regular physical activity not only keeps me energized but also sharpens my focus and resilience—qualities essential for enduring long coding sessions.
+    - **Fitness Enthusiast:** Regular physical activity not only keeps me energized but also sharpens my focus and resilience—qualities essential for all aspects of life.
-    - **Arts & Culture Advocate:**
+    - **Musical Foundations:** My background in music not only fuels my creativity but also sharpens my problem-solving skills in the moment.

 ## 📫 Connect with Me

 - **Let’s Talk Tech (or anything else!):**